Gab12123/DevOps/README.md

 You make think that we have something similar to the previous container orchestration but no, it's better!
 Thanks to pv and pvc, even if the pod stops and restart, you'll still have the users that were added earlier.

-For example, we added a user "TEST", stopped the app and restarted it, we stille had our user as you can see on this screenshot :
+For example, we added a user "TEST", stopped the app and restarted it.
+We still had our user as you can see on this screenshot :
 ![K8S volume working](images/volumeuser.png)

 ### 7. Make a service mesh using Istio